 The wedding day is always like a fairy tale.
-The bride looks amazing and the groom cleans up nicely.
+The bride looks fantastic, and the groom cleans up nicely.
 They exchange their vows, showing the people around them how much love they share.

 All couples experience highs and lows as they walk through life together once they transition from bride and groom to husband and wife.
 It’s inevitable.

 It happens to a good amount of lifelong partnerships, but each couple reacts to it differently.
-Some stay together, some part ways, some do a little bit of both.
+Some stay together, and some part ways.

-The rest of this article will be focused on those that choose to stick it out and what can be done to make it work.
-A marriage is built on trust and honesty, and infidelity takes a bulldozer to both of these.
+The rest of this article will be focused on those who choose to stick it out and the steps to be undertaken to reduce anxiety after infidelity.
+A marriage is built on the cornerstones of trust and honesty, and infidelity takes a bulldozer to both of these.

 When I first heard the quote above, I found it to be a little condescending to the person who had been wronged.
 Like, “Oh really?
 It will make me feel better when I forgive this jerk for what they did?”

 The whole time that you were cursing your wife or your husband, you were holding onto tension, anger, and frustration.
-By forgiving someone–and I mean authentically forgiving them–you are releasing that negative energy from yourself.
+By forgiving someone from the bottom of your heart, you are releasing that negative energy from yourself.

 If you want to continue your relationship with the person you love and avoid the anxiety that is inevitable after an affair, forgiveness is essential.
 The storm of anger, distrust, and frustration exacerbates your anxiety and will turn you into an unfamiliar version of yourself.

-If you or your partner has stepped out on the relationship, but want to fix the situation, there can’t be passwords or locks on each others phones.
+If you or your partner has stepped out on the relationship, but want to fix the situation, there can’t be passwords or locks on each other’s phones.
 You should keep them out in the open and use them freely in front of each other to avoid any shady implications.

 Let me make one thing clear here: I’m not saying that this becomes open season for going through each other’s texts, Tweets, and Facebook messages when they’re not looking.
 That’s not healthy at all.

 When trying to repair a relationship after a bout of infidelity, not only do you need to work on the relationship itself, you need to work on yourself first.

 If you make it a daily practice, for just about 10 minutes a day, you’ll find that you will be more mindful and aware of your emotions as you move through your day.

 The gift of mindfulness that you give yourself is a worthy combatant to the stress and anxiety that is likely paired with the work that you’re putting into your marriage.

 The objective advice and thoughts that a mental health professional can bring into your lives can alter how both of you see your relationship moving forward.

-Having the extra set of eyes on your situation can also give you perspective that relieves some of your anxiety about everything.
+Having the extra set of eyes on your situation can also give you a perspective that relieves some of your anxiety about everything.
 They can tell you what they’re seeing given the information and provide feedback about how you’re feeling and why you might be feeling that way.

-If you truly want to make your marriage last in the most healthy way possible, use the tactics listed here to ease your anxiety and repair the most meaningful relationship in your life.
+If you truly want to make your marriage last in the most healthy way possible, use the tactics listed here to ease your anxiety after infidelity, and repair the most treasured relationship of your life.